-Making sure your staircase is in good condition before the installation of your new carpet runner is another consideration.
-If your wooden stair treads are in need of repair or it's time for a remodel, check out this article How to create the staircase of your dreams🏠.
-It takes you step by step through the different types of staircases, setting up railings and bannisters, choosing the latest stair styles, safety concerns, and more.
+Making sure your stairs are in good condition before the installation of your stair carpet runner is another consideration.
+If your wooden stair treads are in need of repair or it's time for a remodel, this article on creating your dream staircase takes you step by step through the different types of staircases, setting up railings and bannisters, choosing the latest stair styles, safety concerns, and more.

 Choosing the Best Stair Carpet